english-blog/english-blog.github.io/_posts/2011-11-22-bmtc-loses-6-lakhs-a-day-to-conductors.md

 **25% - 5.5 crore approx.**
 **10% - 2.2 crore approx.**

-You might save few bucks traveling without tickets, but see how much BMTC is losing?.
+You might save a few bucks traveling without tickets, but see how much BMTC is losing?.
 Who are they to steal our hard-earned money?
 We are not talking about the few bucks.
-We are talking about crores of rupees.
-With proper re-investments, we can have better infrastructure and maybe even reduction in the ticket price.
+We are talking about the crores of rupees.
+With proper re-investments, we can have better infrastructure and maybe even a reduction in the ticket price.
 Would you stand with me?

 ### What to do, if you find any irregularity with the BMTC?